Children can be registered with more than one nursery school or class but can only claim for 15 hours funded weekly.

 Nursery School Uniform

 We have introduced a uniform for the nursery and reception children.
 It comprises of a practical jogging suit with a white polo shirt.
 This outfit is optional but is proving very popular with the children.
-The uniform is available from school.
+The uniform is no longer available to buy from school.
+Unit-form on Muirhead Avenue now stock Leamington Little Stars, Nursery and all school uniform.

 Just a little reminder to ensure children are dressed appropriately for outdoor provision and have shoes that they can fasten themselves.